smatthewenglish/i-Dentificateur/README.md

-**Note**: Regarding *placement of braces* within the code I have not followed the traditional Java convention as it's asymetry is disconcerting.
+**Note**: Regarding *placement of braces* this code follows a symetrical style in lieu of the traditional Java convention